Pratikshinde55/Kubernetes-Rolling-update/README.md

       ![new-deploy-congi](https://github.com/user-attachments/assets/06a3962f-e861-4365-9c56-75ab777b42f5)

-    - Now, Pods changing with new versions, 1st one new `version v2` pod created then old `version v1` pod deleted & then this process keep on running till all pods replaces with new version v2.
+    - Now, Pods changing with new version, 1st one new `version v2` pod created then old `version v1` pod deleted & then this process keep on running till all pods replaces with new version v2.
     - Here, Deployment Helps to ReplicSet to identify new version v2 pods and old version v1 pods for maintain desired numbers Pods using new/current version v2 of Pods

            kubectl get pods -w